gpancardo/gpancardo/README.md

 - 👀 I’m interested in discovering tech and its oportunities
 - 🌱 I’m currently learning Software Engineering (Java and Python)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @chupacabras_mx IG
+- 📫 How to reach me @multivac3105 IG